If you’re looking for the best siding nailers in the market, you’ve come to the right place.

 DEWALT DW66C-1 2-1/2 Inch 15 Degree Coil Siding and Fencing Nailer

 Just like BOSTITCH, DEWALT is another leading brand in the world of power tools, so it shouldn’t come as a surprise if they are named among the most functional siding nailers.
 The DEWALT DW66C is one of their creations in this category.

 If you’re looking for a tool that offers reliable performance for both siding and fencing operations, then you will not go wrong with this nail gun.

 As we all know, the type of construction material used for a nailer largely determines its sturdiness and durability.
 This is why it’s vital to choose a model that is made of high-quality materials.
-Luckily, the DEWALT DW66C is made of aluminum, which is not only durable but also lightweight to handle.
+Luckily, the DEWALT DW66C siding and fencing nailer is made of aluminum, which is not only durable but also lightweight to handle.

 For additional durability, the gun also comes with drivers and bumpers.
 It also features tool-free depth adjustment to help you achieve a consistent and precise result every time.

 Like most high-end models, it can handle both wire and plastic collated nails.
 This makes it suitable for a wide variety of nailing tasks.
 The tool is also equipped with an adjustable exhaust, which helps to drive the exhaust material from you as well as the workpiece.

 A few users complained about their nails getting damaged when using the tool.
 But this shouldn’t be a big problem.
 The most important thing is that the tool will serve you for a very long time.

 Overall, the DEWALT DW66C is without doubts one of the best nailers for Hardie siding.
 It comes with everything you can expect from an electric model.
 You might not get a better deal for its price.

 Things to Consider Before Buying